A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Introduction

 All the mentioned stochastic SQP methods above deal with equality constraints only.
 To our knowledge, only recently, Na et al \cite{Na2021} considered SQP for constrained stochastic optimization with inequality constraints.
 This work is actually an extension of the previously mentioned work of the authors \cite{na2021adaptive}.
-This algorithm uses an active set strategy to handle the inequality constraints.
-The problem is locally transformed as though there were just equalities and is solved by similar techniques as introduced in \cite{na2021adaptive}.
-The presented method shows satisfactory convergence properties.
+Their algorithm uses an active set strategy to handle the inequality constraints, {a technique that enables relatively straightforward extensions of the algorithm and its analysis for the problem with only equalities}. {The presented method shows satisfactory convergence properties, albeit with some tailored assumptions.
+In addition, after the preprint release of the first version of our paper was uploaded, another work studying SQP in the context of deterministic inequality constraints appeared~\cite{curtis2023sequential}, which similarly extends techniques from the equality constrained case.
+Our contribution goes beyond these two works with a robust subproblem strategy that enables convergence guarantees without stringent or a posteriori (iterate-dependent) assumptions.}

-Our method is similar to the methods mentioned above in including sampling techniques with classical SQP tools, albeit with several distinctions.
+Our method is similar to the methods mentioned above in incorporating sampling techniques with classical SQP tools.
 As one of its primary goals, our method makes no assumption on the solvability of certain subproblems, and instead uses classical techniques in robust SQP to enforce feasible subproblems~\cite{burke1989robust}.
 For globalizing the steps, we generalize the stochastic line search method in Paquette and Scheinberg \cite{paquette2020stochastic}.
-This generalization is non-trivial since: \begin{enumerate}[(a)] \item Due to the constraints, a merit function with varying penalty factors instead of a fixed objective function is used in the line search. \item Due to the randomness of the estimates, boundedness of the penalty factors is not guaranteed even in the presence of Mangasarian-Fromowitz constraint qualification (MFCQ) or, stronger, LICQ. \item Due to the presence of inequality constraints, \begin{enumerate}[(i)] \item the search direction can not be formulated into a linear combination of the (estimated) gradient and constraints; \item furthermore, explicitly formulated search direction is not available unless certain stringent assumptions (for example, LICQ and strict complementarity) are made. \end{enumerate} \end{enumerate} As a result, simply migrating the analysis in \cite{paquette2020stochastic} and the stochastic SQP schemes mentioned above is not adequate.
+This generalization is non-trivial since: \begin{enumerate}[(a)] \item Due to the constraints, a merit function with varying penalty factors instead of a fixed objective function is used in the line search. \item Due to the randomness of the estimates, boundedness of the penalty factors is not guaranteed even in the presence of the Mangasarian-Fromowitz constraint qualification (MFCQ) or even the stronger Linear Independence Constraint Qualification (LICQ). \item Due to the presence of inequality constraints, an analytical expression formulated to compute the search direction is generally not available. \end{enumerate} As a result, a naive and simple integration of the analysis in \cite{paquette2020stochastic} and the stochastic SQP schemes mentioned above cannot not sufficient.